createthis/createthis_vr_ui/README.md

 # Dependencies

 * Download the SteamVR Plugin from the Unity Asset Store.
-The example scene expect it to be at Assets/SteamVR.
+The example scenes require SteamVR, though theoretically the VRTK scene could be modified to use Oculus SDK instead.
 * If you want to use VRTK (not required) download VRTK via git and copy Assets/VRTK over.
 You will also need to add a *Platform custom #define* to Unity to enable VRTK code extensions.
 To do this go to File -> Build Settings -> Other Settings -> Scripting Define Symbols and append `;VRTK` to the list.
 Make sure you press ENTER after typing VRTK or it won't save.
 Also, you'll probably want to exit Unity and delete your Library